torisetxd/glorioustunnel/readme.md

 Both are great services!
 If your use-case is to simply tunnel local http web server traffic I suggest using them. :-)

 I ran into issues when trying to expose a local proxy server (to use the client as forwarding proxy).
 Both services need to inspect and rewrite HTTP headers for routing, so using the tunnel as a proxy in e.g. Chrome won't work.
-There are a couple other use-cases where raw TCP stream tunnelling is desired and hypertunnel is the only available option.
+There are a couple other use-cases where raw TCP stream tunnelling is desired and glorioustunnel is the only available option.

 **Technical differences**

-Instead of using hostnames to direct traffic to clients, hypertunnel is using **a dedicated public port per tunnel**.
+Instead of using hostnames to direct traffic to clients, glorioustunnel is using **a dedicated public port per tunnel**.
 This greatly simplifies things as TCP/IP traffic can be routed based on the assigned port, without http header inspection and rewriting.

-## Free server: hypertunnel.ga
+## Free server: glorioustunnel.ga

 I really like the simplicity of services like [localtunnel](https://github.com/localtunnel/localtunnel) & [ngrok](https://ngrok.com/) as they're **generously offering a free server**.
-I'm doing the same for hypertunnel but beware of using this free server in mission critical settings.
+I'm doing the same for glorioustunnel but beware of using this free server in mission critical settings.
 If you'd like to offer sponsorship for the public server feel cheered at and please raise a ticket. :-)

-PS: You can also self-host a private [hypertunnel-server](/packages/hypertunnel-server) and point the [client](/packages/hypertunnel) to it.
+PS: You can also self-host a private [glorioustunnel-server](/packages/glorioustunnel-server) and point the [client](/packages/glorioustunnel) to it.

 **Limits**